solidjs/solid-playground/README.md

 ## Getting up and running

-This project is built using the [pnpm](https://pnpm.js.org/) package manager.
+This project is built using the [yarn 2](https://yarnpkg.com/) package manager.
-You should therefore [install it](https://pnpm.js.org/en/installation) before anything else.

 Once you got it up and running you can follow these steps the have a fully working environement: